 Billy’s only companion is Mak, a dumb guy, who has had an accident with a motorcycle a few years ago and is now in a wheelchair.
 He is helping him in the shop, communicating trough a small wooden desk.
 Billy’s other friend is a set of old tapes his father left behind when he left.
 Billy was only a few days old.

 They cross the border and quickly get lost in the Hungarian field roads because Billy never left the village and doesn’t know the way.
 Looking for the right way, they run out of gas.
-Walking They walk through the fields they and start getting to know each othertalking.
-Tana explains, that she is traveling to Bosnia to meet some relatives, when they. sSuddenly they encounter a strange man named CSILLAG (45), who is trying to establish set up a base for a contact close encounter with with extra-terrestrials.
-Billy likes is interested in him and his work, but Tana is sceptical.
+They walk through the fields and start talking.
+Tana explains, that she is traveling to Bosnia to meet some relatives, when they, suddenly encounter a strange man named CSILLAG (45), who is trying to set up a base for a close encounter with the extra-terrestrials.
+Billy is interested in him and his work, but Tana is sceptical.
 She decides to continue on her own – even without Billy, who turned out to be incredibly incompetent friend.

-Nevertheless, Billy still wants to help her, so her.
-He finds out the destination of the bus and goes after Tana.
-He finds here at a local partywedding, drinking shots and dancing wildly.
+Nevertheless, Billy still wants to help her, so he finds out the destination of the bus and goes after Tana.
+He finds here at a local party wedding, drinking shots and dancing wildly.
 At first, she ignores him, but then she softens up and pulls him to the dance floor.